iamthejahid/GreenShield-AI/README.md

 # GreenShield AI - Agricultural Assistant

 GreenShield AI is an AI-powered mobile application designed to assist farmers and agricultural professionals in identifying plant diseases, providing treatment suggestions, and offering disease prevention methods.
-The app uses machine learning for disease classification and leverages the OpenAI API for in-depth guidance on managing plant health.
+The app uses machine learning for disease classification and leverages the OpenAI API/Deepseek for in-depth guidance on managing plant health.

 ## Features